schneiderl/problems-solved/Unisinos/Networks2017/batalha naval/README.md

 # Batalha naval sockets
-Some c winsock sockets example
+Some c winsock sockets example on a battleship like game.